cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 [//]: # (The benefits of solving this problem are raising awareness about the risks associated with compromised tools and encouraging secure development practices. )
 [//]: # (The emotion I'm generating is curiosity and caution.)

 Cybersecurity threats are everywhere these days.
 I hear about them in tech events, seminars, and even in the news.
-From ransomware attacks to data breaches, the risks of cyber threats are ever-present.
+From ransomware attacks to data breaches, the risks of cyber threats are everywhere.
 In most cases, we assume the existence of a malicious actor trying to exploit vulnerabilities in our systems.
-The sophistication of attacks increases at the same peace as the complexity of software.
+The sophistication of attacks increases at the same peace as the complexity of software does.
-Which each new feature, the threat exposure grows.
+And with every new added feature, the threat exposure grows.
 In particular, the [software supply chain](../blog/the-software-supply-chain.html) has become a prime target for attackers.
 Indeed, it's not difficult today foreseeing large-scale attacks on software repositories or package managers.
 But... what if the threats were (already) hidden in the tools we use (and trust) to build the software itself?